microsoft/PowerPlatformConnectors/independent-publisher-connectors/Financial Industry Regulatory Authority FINRA (Independent Publisher)/readme.md

 				- How you can use these:
 					- Personal investing
 						- Follow the big players with the Blocks Summary and OTC Block Summary to make smarter moves.
-						- Watch the short interest to see if people are betting against your stocks, maybe you can make a move before things get bad.
+						- Watch the short interest to see if people are betting against stocks, maybe you can make a move before things get bad.

 					- Market analysis
 						- Use the Monthly and Weekly Summaries to see the trends and decide if the market is hot or not